evhub/coconut/DOCS.md

                         __future__ import annotations' behavior -c code, --code code  run Coconut passed in as a string (can also be piped into stdin) -j processes, --jobs processes
-                        number of additional processes to use (defaults to 0) (pass 'sys' to use machine default)
-  -f, --force           force re-compilation even when source code and compilation parameters
+                        number of additional processes to use (defaults to 'sys') (0 is no additional processes; 'sys' uses machine default) -f, --force           force re-compilation even when source code and compilation parameters haven't changed
-                        haven't changed
   --minify              reduce size of compiled Python